SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Lunch at Park ChaletPark Chalet updates its menu from time to time, but this is what I ordered the last time I was there.
 It was a tasty seafood roll with freshly made chips!

-Enjoy fine dining on the grass at Golden Gate Park at Park Chalet, an excellent restaurant offering a wide choice of dishes.
+If you find yourself out at Ocean Beach or on the western side of Golden Gate Park, enjoy dining on the grass at Park Chalet, an excellent restaurant offering a wide choice of dishes.

 Outdoor restaurants in San Francisco pin